UNCG-CSE/Poststorm_Imagery/README.md

 ***You will need these in order to run the project.***

+Once you have these installed, you can run `python3 setup.py install` to get started.

 ## Data Source 💾

 - NOAA landing page for the post-storm imagery, [**here**]( https://storms.ngs.noaa.gov)